k2-fsa/sherpa/docs/source/python/streaming_asr/standalone/transducer.rst

 .. hint::

-  Please refer to :ref:`online_transducer_pretrained_models` for a list of available pre-trained `transducer`_ models to download.
+  See :ref:`online_transducer_pretrained_models` for a list of available pre-trained `transducer`_ models to download.

-In the following, we use the pre-trained model :ref:`icefall-asr-librispeech-pruned-transducer-stateless7-streaming-2022-12-29` to demonstrate how to decode sound files.
+Below, we use the pre-trained model :ref:`icefall-asr-librispeech-pruned-transducer-stateless7-streaming-2022-12-29` to demonstrate how to decode sound files.